Zongze-Li-Pon/zongze-li-pon.github.io/_completed_projects/2023-06-15_Aortic-Flow-Simulation-with-LBM-and-Windkessel-Boundary-Coupling.md

 - independent of any particular CFD framework

 Because it has no Palabos-specific dependency, it can also be copied directly into other projects whenever a simple waveform interpolation module is needed.

----

-<div align="center"><strong>f.
-Generality Beyond This Project</strong></div>

-An important point is that `Interpolation.cpp` is **not written specifically for this aortic-flow / Windkessel project**.

-The same code can be used for any situation where:

-- a variable is known at discrete time points
-- the value is needed at intermediate times
-- the desired interpolation order can be chosen by the user

-Examples include:

-- prescribed inlet velocity profiles
-- moving-boundary motion input
-- actuator control signals
-- experimentally measured waveforms
-- any other time-series reconstruction task

-In this sense, the file is better viewed as a **general-purpose numerical utility**, rather than a project-specific module.

----

-<div align="center"><strong>Summary</strong></div>

-`Interpolation.cpp` provides a small and reusable C++ implementation of Lagrange interpolation for waveform reconstruction.

-The three available functions are:

-- `interpNth(...)` for user-defined interpolation order
-- `interp1st(...)` for linear interpolation
-- `interp2nd(...)` for quadratic interpolation

-Although simple, this utility is broadly useful in simulation workflows that require time-dependent input reconstruction, and it can be reused in many contexts beyond the current project.

-### 4. Three-Element Windkessel Model

-**File:** `WindkesselModel.cpp`

-This module implements the **three-element Windkessel model (WK3)**.

-The model includes:

-- proximal resistance $R_c$
-- distal resistance $R_p$
-- compliance $C$

-This implementation is independent of Palabos and can be reused in other CFD solvers or reduced-order modeling frameworks.

-Within this project, it is coupled with the pressure boundary condition to provide a physiologically realistic outlet model.

----

 ### 5. Auxiliary Modules